ukitgroup/mass-labeling/docs/user_guide.md

 ##### Current task interface

-Clicking on the _Mass labeling_ menu item redirects you to the homepage which allows an administrator to take part in the assessment process and check images which were labeled as broken by assessors.
+Clicking on the _Mass labeling_ menu item redirects you to the homepage which allows an administrator to take part in the assessment process and view images which were labeled as broken by assessors.

-Clicking on the _Statistics_ menu item allows you to choose the statistics report from the list: checks count, anomalies among all users, anomalies for a single user.
+Clicking on the _Statistics_ menu item allows you to choose the statistics report from the list: views count, anomalies among all users, anomalies for a single user.
 Descriptions of these reports could be found on the corresponding pages.

 Clicking on the _Instruction_ menu item opens a new browser tab with the instruction description for the current task.